loreanvictor/immutable-cloud/README.md

 - 👉 Maintain a version registry for each service, outlining available versions and their URIs.
 - 👉 Consumers must also be present in-cluster and outline the versions of the services they need.
   - For out-of-cluster consumers (e.g. mobile apps), use in-cluster proxies.
-- 👉 Maintain a cluster topology, outlining which consumers depend on which versions of which services.
+- 👉 Maintain a cluster topology, outlining which services are used by which consumers.
   - This can also be calculated on-demand by querying all consumers (or their proxies).
 - 👉 Whenever possible, release (a new version) and deprecate (an older version separately).
   - Safety of each of these operations can be (automatically) checked.